tienduy-nguyen/blog2/_drafts/2020-07-21-ruby-codling-challenges-with-the-hacking-project-04.md

 Object Oriented Programming Challenges.

+_I'am learning and trying to improve my English.
+So I'm really sorry if my grammar mistakes annoy you.
+Thank you for your understanding._

 ## Kata challenges

 After completed some challenges, I realise the more difficult to solve problem, it's is not only to find a solution.
 I need to find a better solution that is shorter, faster and easy to understand.